Prerna0609/AI-Language-Translation-Tool/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is provided for educational purposes as part of an AI Internship project.

 ---